mborowczak/mborowczak.github.io/_publications/2013-01-01-Enhancing-pedagogy-with-context-and-partnerships-Science-in-hand.md

 excerpt: 'Available at \url{https://goo.gl/5CgqDt}'
 date: 2013-01-01
 venue: 'Problems in Education in the 21st Century: Science, Technology, Society and Environment Education'
-citation: ' Andrea Burrows,  Gabriel Wickizer,  Helen Meyer,  Mike Borowczak, **Enhancing pedagogy with context and partnerships: Science in hand**.
+citation: ' Andrea Burrows,  Gabriel Wickizer,  Helen Meyer,  Mike Borowczak, &quot;Enhancing pedagogy with context and partnerships: Science in hand&quot;.
 Problems in Education in the 21st Century: Science, Technology, Society and Environment Education, 2013.'
 ---
 Available at \url{https://goo.gl/5CgqDt}